Psychology of Language (Masters)

 152900069: General Linguistics or equivalent standard.
 Please see the course outline for the standard of knowledge of linguistics required for this course.
 The course convenor may be contacted for further information.

-This course examines the cognitive mechanisms which underlie the acquisition and function of Human Language concentrating on linguistic theories and research methods concerned with the acquisition and learning of languages and with language disorder (aphasias).
-On completion of this course the student should have grasp of the main issues relating to these fields of research and some of the methodologies adopted to investigate the issues.
+This module examines the cognitive mechanisms which underlie the acquisition and function of Human Language concentrating on theories and research methods concerned with the acquisition and learning of languages.
+On completion of this module students should have grasp of the main issues relating to these fields of research and some of the methodologies adopted to investigate the issues.
 They should also be able to critically evaluate empirical evidence and arguments closely related to the topics dealt in the module.

 Method of assessment

 A 15 minute min presentation of a summary and critique of an empirical research paper (9%); a 4000-word essay on an approved topic to be submitted on day 4, week 1, term 3 (91%).

 - Guo, et al. (2009).
 Crosslinguistic approaches to the psychology of language: Research in the tradition of Dan Isaac Slobin.
 New York:Psychology Press.